Share This Guide, Choose Your Platform!

 There are further penalties every six months (£300) and twelve months (a further £300) if you are even later.

 Further penalties are payable if you do not pay your tax bills on time.
 There is also interest too for late when you pay your tax late.
+This is a good guide from Ross Martin, which explains clearly how the penalties work for SA.

 If you struggle to pay your personal tax bill on time, you should consider contacting HMRC and setting up a Time To Pay arrangement.
 Before speaking with them, you must think about a realistic plan.
 Generally, they will agree to a payment plan over 12 months; however, when this is put in place, you must ensure you stick to the plan to avoid further issues later.